electronicsleep/CLP/README.md

 Command Line Python

-Simple examples for using python fabric and click
+Examples for using python fabric and click

 Install
 ```